curityio/react-native-haapi-example/README.md

 ## 8. Free Deployment Resources

-Once you have finished testing, free all backend resources with the following command:
+Once you have finished local testing, free all backend resources with the following command:

 ```bash
 ./stop-idsvr.sh